Want to Learn How To Make Perfume?

 - 3 1/2 parts carrier oil (or more)

 - 1/2 part jasmine absolute (or much less–add it by drops so you can tell when you reach the strength you want).
 Jasmine absolute is VERY strong, so a little goes a long way.

-The third approach is to formulate your own essential oil blends.
+The third approach for how to make perfume is to formulate your own essential oil blends.

 There are no hard and fast rules here, but a few guiding principles are helpful.

 Of course you don’t need to blend several different essential oils to have a fragrance you will love.
 Single note jasmine or rose perfumes are perfect examples and I’ve also made a single note lavender perfume.
 But if you're ready to branch out, try blending just two essential oils to start with.
 To get an idea of which essential oils blend well together, you can look at individual essential oils on essential oil company websites, or even on Amazon and you will almost always see a list of essential oils toward the bottom of the description that blend well with the essential oil you’re looking at.
 Here are a couple of my personal observations:

 - Citrus oils blend wonderfully with woody oils (like sandalwood, patchouli, or frankincense), herbal oils (like palmarosa, marjoram, or clary sage), spice oils (like cardamom, ginger, or nutmeg), and florals (like geranium, lavender, or neroli).